-19.1 The unconfirmed minutes of meetings will be circulated to all members of the Committee immediately following approval of the draft by the Chair of the Committee and taken at the next meeting of the Committee for final approval.

-- 19.2 The approved minutes will be made available during normal office hours at the College to any person wishing to inspect them and will be placed on the College website. - 19.3 The minutes of Committee meetings will be presented to the Corporation at the next available meeting.
+- 19.1 The unconfirmed minutes of meetings will be circulated to all members of the Committee and taken at the next meeting of the Committee for final approval. - 19.2 The approved minutes will be made available during normal office hours at the College to any person wishing to inspect them and will be placed on the College website. - 19.3 The minutes of Committee meetings will be presented to the Corporation at the next available meeting.